 Acting

-Our values are Excellence, Creativity and Resilience – it promotes social and life skills such as tolerance, consideration for others, self-discipline, and resilience in order to prepare pupils to be successful and valued members of society.
+At Tring Park School, we value Excellence, Creativity and Resilience.
+We also promote social and life skills such as collaboration, adaptability, tolerance, consideration for others and self-discipline, in order to prepare pupils to be successful and valued members of society.
+Training in the performing arts places a key emphasis on these values.

 Our History